openmobilityfoundation/mobility-data-specification/provider/README.md

 The `/events/recent` and `/events/historical/` endpoints return a list of Event objects, describing the activity of the Provider's vehicles.
 Recent events are at most two weeks old and can be queried with start/stop time, and historical events are packaged in hour-sized chunks for ease of implementation.

 (?)
 This distinction is a holdover from MDS 1.x.
 Dramatic simplification of the query is meant to make cold storage by hourly chunks trivial without a database.
 We should ask Providers if that has been a concern in practice.
+Alternatively they could be the same endpoint with different parameters.

 Unless stated otherwise by the municipality, this endpoint must return only those status changes with a `event_location` that [intersects](#intersection-operation) with the [municipality boundary](#municipality-boundary).